-We may be subject to financial losses, penalties and other liabilities if we fail to maintain safe work sites
+We may be subject to financial losses, penalties and other liabilities if we fail to maintain safe work sites, equipment or facilities

 Our safety record is critical to our reputation.
 We maintain health and safety standards to protect our employees, customers, vendors and the public.
-Although we intend to adhere to such health and safety standards, it is unlikely that we will be able to avoid accidents at all times.
+Although we are vigilant in adhering to such health and safety standards, it is unlikely that we will be able to avoid accidents or other events resulting in damage to property or the public at all times.